twiddlingbits/twr-wasm/docs/api/api-localization.md

  - ".UTF-8" is the same as ""

  - ".1252" will select the current default locale, but use windows-1252 character encoding (instead of UTF-8).
 Windows-1252 is a super set of ISO-8859-1 and is the most commonly used encoding for european languages when unicode is not used.
-This mode is primarily for legacy software, backwards compatibly, and windows compatability.
+This mode is primarily for legacy software, backwards compatibly, and windows compatibility.

 Setting arbitrary locales, such as "fr-FR" when the browser is defaulted to another locale, is not supported.